simula/european-cloud-cover/README.md

 * Read_ECC.ipynb - Notebook for reading the dataset into a pandas dataframe.
 * utils.py - utilities for reading data.
 * environment.yml - specifications of package necessary to run the notebooks.
+* calc_fractional_cover.py - contains functionality used when regridding data.
+* Regridd_ECC_pixel.ipynb - Notebook with examples on regridding data originating on both netcdft and grb format.

 ## How to get started/Project Enviornment